Phase 1 medicine placements supervisor information

 This page gives all the information you need for year one and year two (or phase one) primary care placements.

-In this phase the focus is on exposure to primary care and the multidisciplinary team.
+In this phase, the focus is on exposure to primary care and the multidisciplinary team.
 During the placements, students will expect some face-to-face teaching and shadowing opportunities.

 These do not need to be delivered on every occasion by the named educator.
-To broaden the students' experience, we encourage other members of the primary care team to deliver these.
+To broaden students' experience, we encourage other members of the primary care team to deliver these.
 For example, this could be the nurse practitioner or practice manager.

 Introduction into practice